planetfederal/qgis-suite-plugin/doc/gui.rst

 QGIS elements have their commands enabled only if there is at least one GeoServer catalog configured, since they need it (all the available commands upload QGIS data to a GeoServer catalog, so it makes no sense to use the if there is no catalog configured).

+Not all layers in a project will appear in the QGIS branch.
+Layers based on a WMS connection are not included, since, at the moment, there is no possible interaction between them and the remaining element represented in the explorer.

-The QGIS branch is not aware of changes introduced in your current QGIS project, so you should refresh it if you have added/removed layers after having opened the  explorer.
+The QGIS branch is not aware of certain changes introduced in your current QGIS project, so you should refresh it if you have renamed layers or performed any operation after having opened the  explorer, and those changes are not reflected in the explorer.
+There is no need to refresh after adding or removing layers, since the explorer is automatically updated in that case.

-At the botton of the explorer you can find a box with two information tabs: *Description* and *Log*.

-The *Description* tab shows information about the currently selected element.
-In most cases, it is just static information shown as text, but it might also be a table that allows some interaction as well.

-The *Log* tab, as it was already mentioned, shows a log of all tasks performed by the explorer, including information related to errors that might appear.

 Available commands and actions
 *******************************

-Below you can find information about commands available depending on the type of element you click onto, and how to use them
+Below you can find more detailed information about commands available depending on the type of element you click onto, and how to use them.

 GeoServer